 Businesses who wish to combine their community investment to support environmental projects that increase tourism and economic development now and preservation of these precious resources for future generations are invited to join the EAC at any time.
 Together, the EAC will be able to choose the impact they want to make and see immediate results of their investment.

-What are the benefits of becoming a Founding EAC Member?
+What are the benefits of becoming an EAC Member?

 The businesses that join the EAC join other leaders who are taking collective action to preserve and protect our region's natural resources.